mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 realistic but random TLS messages to form an apparent complete TLS handshake to middleboxes.

-In order to expand the TLS session to multiple connections, TCPLS adds a record sequence number space per connection that is maintained independently at both sides.
+In order to use the TLS session over multiple connections, TCPLS adds a record sequence number space per connection that is maintained independently at both sides.
 Each record sent over a TCPLS session is identified by the Connection ID of its connection and its record sequence number.
 Each record